-Federal sequestration, which became effective on March 1, 2013, is expected to reduce Tacoma Water's federal subsidy for a portion of the interest on the 2009 Bonds, the 2010B Bonds and 2010B RWSS Bonds.
+Federal sequestration, which became effective on March 1, 2013, is expected to reduce Tacoma Water's Federal subsidy for a portion of the interest on the 2010B Bonds and on the City's 2009 Water System Bonds and 2010B Water System Bonds (hereinafter defined).
 There also could be indirect impacts to the economy of the area.
 The exact impact will depend on how various Federal agencies respond to mandated expenditure reductions and the duration of sequestration.